intel/sriov-fec-operator/spec/openshift-operator-release-notes.md

 - OpenNESS SRIOV-FEC Operator for Intel® FPGA PAC N3000

 # Features for Release
+***v1.3.0***
+- OpenNESS SR-IOV Operator for Wireless FEC Accelerators OCP4.8.x support
+  - validated on ACC100 only

 ***v1.2.0***
 - OpenNESS SR-IOV Operator for Wireless FEC Accelerators OCP4.7.8 support
   - validated on ACC100 only